espocrm/documentation/docs/administration/moving-to-another-server.md

 ### Step 2.
 Backup your database

-The data stored in database (MySQL, MariaDB) should be backed up.
+The data stored in the database (MySQL, MariaDB) should be backed up.
 Please, follow this [recommendation](backup-and-restore.md#step-2-backup-database).

 ### Step 3.
 Copy files and database backups to another server

-Copy backups of files and your database to a new server.
+Copy the backups of files and your database to a new server.

 ### Step 4.
 Unarchive backup files

-To unarchive backup files, you can use Archive Manager or this [instruction](backup-and-restore.md#step-1-unarchive-backup-files).
+To unarchive the backup files, you can use Archive Manager or this [instruction](backup-and-restore.md#step-1-unarchive-backup-files).
 Note: Files need to be placed in the web-server directory.

 ### Step 5.
 Configure a server